Sensebloom/OSCeleton/README.md

 [http://animata.kibu.hu/](http://animata.kibu.hu/)

-Animata needs its OSC messages in a very specific format, so you must run OSCeleton like this:
+Animata needs its OSC messages in a very specific format, so you must use the "-k" ("kitchen" mode) option.
+Multiplying the x and y coordinates and adding some offsets can also be useful to tune the size of the skeleton, try running it like this:
-    OSCeleton -d 2 -n 0 -mx 320 -my 240

-(This will be deprecated, I'm introducing a simpler option soon for animata compatibility)
+    OSCeleton.exe -k -mx 640 -my 480 -ox -160

-If your animation is going crazy try to play with -mx and -my values, and -ox and -oy values too ;)
+If your animation is going crazy try to play with -mx and -my values, and -ox and -oy values a bit.

 To get a complete list of available options run OSCeleton -h.